rahulsharmaaa/diceGame/README.md

--This project was included in Udemy course as the instructor provided html,css layout as this project was focused on Javascript aspect of the project.
+This project was included in Udemy course as the instructor provided html,css layout as this project was focused on Javascript aspect of the project.

 GAME RULES: